Disentangling Tabular Data Towards Better One-Class Anomaly Detection: Experiments

 \subsection{Ablation Study}

-We select four datasets sourced from different application scenarios to conduct the ablation study: Thyroid (healthcare), Arrhythmia (healthcare), Glass (forensic), and Satellite (satellite image).
+Four datasets sourced from different application scenarios are selected to conduct the ablation study: Thyroid (healthcare), Arrhythmia (healthcare), Glass (forensic), and Satellite (satellite image).
 The results are reported in Table~\ref{tab:ablation}.

 \textbf{Disentangling two subsets is crucial for learning the intrinsic correlation of normal data:} We design ``Variant 1" that learns one attention map with a one-head self-attention module.
 Restoring original data from one subset makes the model extract attributes that can be used for reconstruction.
 However, the attention module might focus on each attribute to minimize reconstruction loss, causing the model to struggle with capturing the intrinsic correlation of normal samples.
 According to the experimental results, the detection performance of ``Variant 1" is much lower than that of our method, validating the significance of disentangling two subsets for learning the correlation in normal samples.